mrkev/contracts.coffee/documentation/contracts/index.markdown

 In order to provide good error messages when things go wrong, contracts.coffee needs to know where contracted values are created and used in your code.
-It does this by keeping track of the module a value was created in when the it was first wrapped in a contract along with the module where the value is eventually used.
+It does this by enforcing a kind of module discipline and keeping track of which module a value was in when it was first wrapped up in a contract and which module uses the contracted value.

 If you are running in node.js the appropriate module wiring is done automatically.
 You just need to use `require` and the `exports`